 Operating expenses.
 Operating expenses were \$131.7 million, a decrease of \$87.6 million, or 40.0%, for 2016 compared to \$219.3 million for 2015.
 Operating expenses were primarily driven lower by vessels that were removed from our active fleet count since December 2014, which resulted in a substantial reduction in mariner headcount, and multiple reductions to active mariner pay levels since December 2014.
 This decrease was partially offset by \$9.9 million of operating costs related to the full or partial-period contribution from vessels added to our fleet since December 2014.
-Aggregate cash operating expenses are projected to be in the range of \$115.0 million to \$130.0 million for 2017.
-Such cash operating expense estimate is exclusive of any additional repositioning expenses we may incur in connection with the potential relocation of more of our vessels into international markets or back to the GoM, and any customer-required cost-of-sales related to future contract fixtures that are typically recovered through higher dayrates.

 Depreciation and Amortization.
 Depreciation and amortization expense of \$113.6 million was \$4.5 million, or 4.2%, higher for 2016 compared to 2015.
 Depreciation increased by \$10.5 million primarily due to the contribution of eight vessels that were placed in service on various dates since December 2014.
 The depreciation increase was partially offset by a decrease in amortization expense of \$6.0 million, which was mainly driven by postponed recertifications for certain of our stacked OSVs.
-Depreciation expense is expected to increase from current levels when the two remaining vessels under our current newbuild program are placed in service.
-Amortization expense is expected to decrease as the result of the deferral of regulatory recertification activities for vessels that have been stacked.

 General and Administrative Expenses.
-General and administrative expenses of \$43.4 million, or 19.3% of revenues, was \$4.9 million lower, during 2016 compared to 2015.
+General and administrative expenses of \$43.4 million were \$4.9 million lower during 2016 compared to 2015.
 The decrease in G&A expense was primarily due to lower shoreside compensation expense.
 Shoreside compensation expense was lower due to workforce reductions that were implemented in late 2015 and during 2016, as well as lower short-term incentive compensation expense.
-Our general and administrative expenses are expected to be in the approximate range of \$43.0 to \$48.0 million for 2017.